chron/outpost18/README.md

 1. Start of turn discard
 1. Complicated function abilities
 1. Use localStorage or something in dev mode instead of Fauna
+1. Move `cards` out of the context since it never changes?
 1. Undo and "are you sure?" warnings
 1. Event log?
 1. Real-time comms — Pusher?